Council for Research Infrastructures

 RFI assesses and prioritises the needs for research infrastructure in Sweden and is responsible for calls concerning grants for research infrastructure.
 RFI also makes decisions on which applications will be awarded grants.

-RFI has three advisory groups and an e-Infrastructure committee to support the planning and prioritisation of research infrastructure.
+RFI has three advisory groups to support the planning and prioritisation of research infrastructure.

 Monitoring and evaluating research in the field